Skip to content

 8. A rocket expels gas backward.
 The rocket accelerates forward partly because:

-9. On Earth, weight is most closely related to:
+9. On Earth, weight refers most closely to:

 ← Back to motion and forces quiz hub